PeterDrake/drakepedia/administrivia/policies.md

 ### Mathematical Assignments

 Mathematical assignments (both exercises and proofs) are very similar to writing assignments.
-Acceptable formats include Word (.docx) and PDF; ask in advance if you want to use something more exotic.
+Acceptable formats include OpenDocument (.odt), Word (.docx), and PDF; ask in advance if you want to use something more exotic.
 You must learn to use LaTeX or the equation editor in your word processor.

 A mathematical paper should: